IT ISN'T WORKING, IS IT?

 The prior destination for profits has traditionally been the investors, or shareholders, who provide the necessary investment.
 The other major destination for the disposal of company profit is re-investment, either in research and equipment or increased working capital.
 The advantage is that in-house or self-generated investment comes without future servicing cost or commitment to repay.

 Business, particularly physical production, is continuously re-inventing itself, as research and on-site improvements, spurred by competition, develop new ways of making products better and cheaper.
-It may reasonably be supposed that as productivity increases and products become cheaper to make, there should be some gain to society in the form of lower prices.
+As productivity increases and products become cheaper to make, there should be some gain to society in the form of lower prices.
+But it is not only the customer who benefits from lower prices, as lower prices are reflected in increased sales.

 Pay, Profit and Price Evaluation: a fair wage, a fair price.